daanaea/xaitsnue-graphql/README.md

 1. Clone this repository onto your machine and open the folder in VS Code
-2. `npm init`: Initialize the node project (run this command and below in the terminal) 2.1.
-Edit `package.json` file: add `"start": "node index.js"` into `scipts` and `"type": "module"` outside
+2. `npm init`: Initialize the node project (run this command and below in the terminal)

+3. Edit newly created `package.json` file: add `"start": "node index.js"` into `scipts` and `"type": "module"` outside

-3. `npm install @apollo/server graphql`: Install necessary packages
+4. `npm install @apollo/server graphql`: Install necessary packages
-4. `npm start`: Run this to start the server and open the localhost (http://localhost:2409)
+5. `npm start`: Run this to start the server and open the localhost (http://localhost:2409)

 - graphql : The library that implements the core GraphQL parsing and execution algorithms.
 - @apollo/server : The Apollo GraphQL server